40. Baltic Cruise – 2015

 We had a great time walking on the lower wall and looking down into the town.

-We had quite a few adventures.
-During our first visit (2015), at the information desk, we learned that there was concert in the St. Catherine church.
+During our first visit (2015), we learned that there was concert in the St. Catherine church.
 We had the address but still had trouble finding it.

 We were looking for a churchy looking church but St. Catherine is a ruin.
 We found it by a miracle, going through the St. Peter/St. Paul church and through this walkway.